Column + Line Charts are extremely versatile. Here we’ll show you some tips and tricks for using this kind of chart and

 To build a column + line chart, first, log in to your Grow account and click Add Metric.
 Choose your data source, and connect your data.

 In Edit Metric, click on Column to reveal the chart type menu.
-Go ahead and select Column + Line Chart.
+Select Column + Line Chart.

 Next, you’ll need to select your data series.

 Note that by default the first data series you select will be the column, and any subsequent data series you select will be a line.
 You can change the format (column or line) of each in the "Data Series Type" dropdown of the data series settings (under the color picker).
 When displaying a line, you can also change the line thickness and style, and choose to display round bullets for each data point on the line.